dlt-hub/dlt/docs/website/docs/general-usage/data-enrichments/currency_conversion_data_enrichment.md

 in a different currency for different reasons (like reporting, analysis, or operations in a global context).

-## Setup Guide
+## Currency conversion process

-To enable this is currency conversion data enrichment.
-A few important steps are involved:
+To enable currency conversion data enrichment, there are a few important steps involved:

 1. Define base and target currencies. e.g., USD (base) to EUR (target).
 1. Obtain current exchange rates from a reliable source like a financial data API.